UnacceptableBehaviour/algorithms/README.tex.md

 (the key being the value in the circle)

 **Min heap property:**
-the key of a node <=  keys of its children
+the key of a node <=  keys of its parent

 ##### Max_heapify